AlubJ/BactaTank-Classic/docs/program-overview.md

 # Program Overview
 BactaTank Classic provides a familiar but new UI, updating on the previous version.
 Let's go over the new UI.

+> [!NOTE]
-`NOTE:` This is a general overview of BactaTank Classic and further details will be present on other pages, these will be linked where relevant.
+> This is a general overview of BactaTank Classic and further details will be present on other pages, these will be linked where relevant.

 ## Welcome Screen
 ![Welcome Screen](https://i.imgur.com/EivCiv6.png)<br>